 The WBMD office serves as a central communication hub and resource center.
 We maintain a web site for WBMD congregations to find and/or advertise events or open positions.
 WBMD laptop computer and projector are available to borrow for special occasions.
 WMBD provides color copy service to our congregations at minimal cost.

-Our eight Lutheran Pantries are feeding more than 4,300 people monthly!
-These pantries are located at Incarnation, St. Paul's, Hope, St. Luke's, St. John's Reading, Christ Glenside, and Bethany West Reading and Grace Shillington.
-They are supported through the benevolence of our 43 WBMD congregations.
+Our six Lutheran Pantries in Reading are feeding more than 4,000 people monthly!
+These pantries are located at Incarnation, St. Paul's, Hope, St. John's Reading, Christ Glenside, and Bethany West Reading.
+They are supported through the benevolence of our 42 WBMD congregations.
 Many congregations also participate in their local community pantries as well.

 127 people enjoyed our Lenten Prayer Breakfast a the Inn at Reading with guest speaker, the Rev. Dr. Michael Bennethum of the PA Northeast Synod.